Jelamrraval/Jelamrraval/README.md

 ### Fun Fact

 * 🌷 Alongside coding and technology, I enjoy creating devotional content, documenting my learning journey, and continuously improving both my technical and personal skills. 🚀
+---

+### 💻 My Coding Style

+I prefer writing HTML with embedded CSS and JavaScript.
+It's the workflow I enjoy the most—it keeps everything in one place and lets me focus on building rather than organizing.

+> "Judge my code by what it creates, not by how many files it has."

+---

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://instagram.com/DivineDiary.JR)